HiDeaUp/YOU-Framework/README.md

 # T.H.E YOU Creator 🍳

 I'm [Pierre-Henry Soria](http://ph7.me/about-me/), a passionate software developer.
-I love writing too, and learning new things everyday.
+I love writing too, and learning new things every day.

 I post on a daily basis, new interesting and short thoughts about what I learnt at [Daily Learning Habit](http://dailylearninghabit.com) 🚣